Workshop: Wet-Plate Collodion

 Prerequisites: Basic understanding of camera exposures

 Bring: Props and/or clothes for portraits and still life objects for photographing.
 Old clothes that can get dirty during coating and processing.
 Safety glass and respirator are recommended.
 We will provide gloves.
-Please bring water and a brown bag lunch, we will provide light snacks.
+Please bring water, snacks, and a brown bag lunch.

 Location: Full Circle Fine Art Services